Are there self-taught MMA fighters in UFC?

 A few conclusive thoughts:

-• The real discriminating factor for success (in reality in any field) is the dedication we are willing to put in (everything else is just excuses)
+• The real discriminating factor for success (in reality in any field) is the dedication we are willing to put in (everything else is just excuses); those who reach the goal are those who reject to postpone, shortcuts and prejudices

-• Having a basic personal experience of oneself (free of the grossest errors and external influences) is the best thing one can imagine, a treasure which after is almost impossible to access
+• If we aim at a serious martial path, building a basic personal experience (cleared by an expert eye of the grossest errors but free of external influences) is the best thing we can imagine, a unique treasure which after is almost impossible to access

-• All this without taking into account that it is very rare to find a high-level instructor right away and starting without terms of comparison with someone that could be totally wrong can seriously affect our martial development (read Is your instructor harming your martial growth?)
+• Last but not least, an absolute beginner (having no terms of comparison) will always have the feeling of having found the right person on the first attempt; the truth is that is very rare to have the fortune to find a high-level instructor right away and starting with someone that could be totally wrong can seriously affect our martial development (read Is your instructor harming your martial growth?)

 In the next articles of this series, we will continue with the topic of home-study martial preparation and then we will deepen some of the stories of the mentioned fighters.